gvwilson/sensibleadventures/bookster/bookster.md

 bookster tried once more to sit up.
 Erileine rushed forward to help him, but the bookster fell back again before he could.

+"Go," Razi said, reaching for the leather belt and sword-hilted bottle that someone had carefully stowed under the table beside his bed.
-"Go," Razi said.  "*La*, go, the magic window.
+"*La*, go, the magic window.
 Find news.
 I will dress."

 Erileine took the stairs to the Grand Hall three at a time.
 They shuddered beneath her.
 A painting fell from the wall, missing her by